cornell-zhang/quickest/README.md

                         selecting features.
 Value from "", "xgb",
                         "lasso"(default)
   -a MODEL_ASSEMBLE, --model_assemble MODEL_ASSEMBLE
-                        Strategy used to assemble the trained models.
+                        Strategy used to assemble the trained models(automatically train them if they are not existed).
 Empty means not training models.
 Value from ""(default), "xgb+lasso+equal_weights", "xgb+lasso+learn_weights"
 ```